krecejac/semestral_python/app/README.md

 Mode - There is 7 different island modes.
 Some favorize forest others lava or deserts.
 Try it out and see your favourite one.

 Width, Height - The resolution of the randomly generated image.
+It is reccomended to have square dimensions, otherwise the euclidian function in the noise generation will warp the land into a weird shape!!!
+There is a check for that, so the dimensions are always equal.

 Save Images - If selected, saves all of the images to the utils/images file.
 Can save also 3d plots to the utils/graphs file.